Your Trusted, In-Network PT Provider

 Is Physical Therapy Good for Knee Pain?

 Some forms of physical therapy are ideal long-term treatments for knee pain.
 Various methods, from orthopedic physical therapy to manual therapy, can actually provide immediate symptom relief, while also increasing strength and flexibility over time in order to improve knee function as a whole.
-At JAG PT, we also offer injury prevention services to make sure your knees’ condition is not worsened through later damage.
+At JAG PT, we also offer injury prevention services and exercises to make sure your knees’ condition is not worsened through later damage.

 What Causes Pain in the Knee?